atnpgo/Plex-Apple-Preroll-Trailers/README.md

 ## Settings
 Edit the **settings.ini** file.
 Here you can add your url and token for Plex, resolution settings, number of trailers to download, number of trailers to mix, and several optional video steps.

-For each of these values, you can point to either a directory or a file.
-If pointing to a file, that file will be played every time.
-If pointing to a folder, a random video will be played from that folder.

 For the `trivia` config, see my [PlexScripts](https://github.com/atnpgo/PlexScripts) repo, more specifically the `trivia-gen.sh`, `slide-to-vid.sh` and `slide-merger.sh` scripts, to see how to create your own.
 Although any video should work.